Managing users properly is one of the most important things you can do to keep your Linux server secure.

 While it creates a new user like the adduser command, it has a few differences:

-• It does not create a password for the user.
+• It does not set a password.

-useradd -m -d /home/<username> -c "Full Name" -s /bin/bash <username>
+useradd -m -d /home/username -c "Full Name" -s /bin/bash username

 passwd username

-Enter and confirm the password.
+You’ll be prompted to enter and confirm the new password.

 Locking Down Home Directories